 Note: The one thing that can kick a domain name in the ass is a lot of inbound links.
 That’s why you see news websites and Wikipedia ranking so highly even though the domain name may be irrelevant.

-The problem these days however, is that almost all the great domain names in terms of helping you with your SEO efforts, have gone – at least as dot coms.
+The problem these days, however, is that almost all the great EMD’s (exact match domains) that can help you with your SEO efforts, have gone – at least as dot coms.

 However, there has been over 1,000 TLD’s (top level domains) applied for and released by ICANN (the organization that regulates domain names) in the last few years.
 But the jury is out on whether they can be made to work as well.